AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

       - libcups2 1.7.2-0ubuntu1

-The assumption here is that every target system has at least the pretended version available, and that newer versions of the pretended package are able to run the application just as well as the pretended version itself *(if this is not the case, then the pretended package has broken downward compatibility and should be fixed)*.
+The assumption here is that every target system has at least the pretended version available, and that newer versions of the pretended package are able to run the application just as well as the pretended version itself. *(If this is not the case, then the pretended package has broken downward compatibility and should be fixed.)*

 Arbitrary scripts in the ingredients section